 If some of your appliances are several years old, consider swapping them out with newer, more efficient versions.
 Some appliances like the oven, water heater, and furnace contribute to a large amount of the heat in your space.

-Other Ways To Keep Cool During The Kingsport Summer
+Other Ways To Keep Cool During The Bluff City Summer

 Although these smaller projects might not drastically improve your home’s energy efficiency, they can still keep your home cool when the mercury rises:

 Ensure your ceiling fans are turning counter-clockwise, so they move cold air downward.
 If your fans are spinning clockwise, look for a small switch on the fan itself that changes the direction of the blades.

 Consider using a dehumidifier, particularly in areas that you spend the most time during the day.
 Decreased humidity means it’s easier for your AC to cool your home, and dryer air usually feels cooler on the skin.